tibbyx/mqtt-explorer/0b10/README.md

 - ... that's it.

+What mqtt cannot do:
+- Differenciate the clients
+- ...
+- Or can it?
+(Vsause music kicks in)
+- The user who will use will simply write the messages, but we shall append the clientId to the messages..!
+- Hah!
+Crazy!
+Insane even!

 With this basics, we can do a lot.
 - A chat system (like revolt or discord)
+- ...
-How?
-Well we have the ID.
-The rest we can store into the database.
+- How?
+Well we have the ID (In the messages).
+- We can use database to display previously entered messages in topics by ids.
-The topics can be... like revolt/discord servers.
+- The topics can be... like revolt/discord servers!

 The design: